 Osmotic Power Systems: The Ocean’s Secret Battery

-At the edge of the continent, where rivers spill their sweet water into salt, there is a boundary that looks unremarkable.
+At the edge of the continents on the planet, where rivers spill their lovely drinking water into the saltiness of the sea, there is an area that we never really think twice about.

 Osmosis.